firebolt-db/godocs/docs/Overview/choosing-an-engine.md

 ---
 layout: default
-title: Choosing an engine
+title: Engine sizing
 description: Choosing an engine configuration based on your data type and query patterns.
 nav_order: 4
 parent: Overview
 ---

-# Choosing an engine
+# Engine sizing
 {: .no_toc}

 We recommend that you experiment and tune different engine configurations on pre-production data workflows before you deploy to production.
 Firebolt's decoupled compute and storage architecture makes that easy.
 You can play with configurations in pre-production with little effort and low cost.
 This topic provides guidelines for selecting engines based on your ingestion and query requirements.